 Dutch Salmon's Country Sports Blog

-Dutch blogs about hunting, fishing, the environment, books, country living and more.
-If you enjoy these stories, you might like Country Sports: The Rabid Pursuits of a Redneck Environmentalist, a collection of over one hundred of Dutch's best columns published bi-weekly in the Las Cruces Sun-News.
-It's available here on our website.
-If you have questions or comments about any of these columns, you may contact Dutch at Dutch@High-LonesomeBooks.com.
+Dutch blogged about hunting, fishing, the environment, books, country living and more.
+If you enjoy these stories, you might like Country Sports: The Rabid Pursuits of a Redneck Environmentalist, and Country Sports II: More Rabid Pursuits of a Redneck Environmentalist, collections of Dutch's best columns published bi-weekly in the Las Cruces Sun-News between 1999 and 2015.
+Both are available here on the website.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~